-Transport Parameter Geologic Unit Value Effective porosity All 0.3 Longitudinal dispersivity All 25 ft Transverse horizontal dispersivity All 0.25 ft Transverse vertical dispersivity All 0.025 ft Retardation Coefficient All except 4,970-foot silt/clay 1
+Transport Parameter Geologic Unit Value

+Effective porosity All 0.3

+Longitudinal dispersivity All 25 ft

+Transverse horizontal dispersivity All 0.25 ft

+Transverse vertical dispersivity All 0.025 ft

+Retardation Coefficient All 1

 The rationale for choosing these transport parameters is described in the 2000 Annual Report (SSP&A, 2001b).
 The retardation coefficient for TCE was specified as unity in all geologic units.
-In previous years, a retardation coefficient of 4.3 was specified for fithe 4970-foot silt/clay unit.
-In the model calibration conducted this year, it was determined that the model with a retardation coefficient of unity provided just as good a calibration as with a retardation coefficient of 4.3.
-Therefore, for simplicity a retardation coefficient of unity was specified.
+In previous years, a retardation coefficient of 4.3 was specified for the 4970-foot silt/clay unit.
+In the model calibration conducted last year, it was determined that the model with a retardation coefficient of unity provided just as good a calibration as with a retardation coefficient of 4.3; therefore, for simplicity a retardation coefficient of unity was also specified for this unit.